RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 When you run a workflow in WHEEL, the output files that are created, for example, It is deleted every time you initialize a project.

-When a human intervenes to repeatedly execute a workflow while checking results and adjusting settings, You may want to save the results of each run.
+If you run the same workflow over and over with a human intervention, checking results and adjusting settings, you may want to save the results from each run.

 In these cases, you can use the storage component to leave it undeleted during project initialization.